bimobject/docs/docs/minidocs/products/add-packaging.md

 You can create {{entityName + 's'}} without adding any packaging to them.

-If you don't add any packaging entities to a {{entityName}}, Eando X will use generic packaging data.
+If you don't add any packaging entities to a {{entityName}}, EandoX will use generic packaging data.
 This will lower the {{entityName + 's'}} data quality, and could result in a worse environmental impact score.